robie1373/robie1373.github.io/_posts/2016/2016-01-18-setting-up-docker-on-chromebook.markdown

     # Apt-get install docker.io
     # [output]
-    # sudo docker -d -D // starts the docker deamon.
-Don't even bother trying
+    # sudo docker -d -D

-			// to use service... yet.
+The last line starts the docker deamon.
+Don't even bother trying to use service... yet.
 I think that can be used to make it run as an actual daemon.

+I'm encountering some issues building an image on the CB.
+Preliminary investigations indicate it may be related to the kernel configuration (which I haven't found yet).